Net Promoter Score

 Edit Logic: Edit logic option helps to edit the logic of question from the respondents view.

-Clone: You have the ability to clone a question without having to create that again.
+Clone: Clone option helps to create a copy of the question without having to create it again.

 Delete: You have the option to delete a question.